Fast Microwave Lemon Curd with Orange and Lime Variations

-Preview: Mix Fast Microwave Lemon Curd with an immersion blender, a food processor, or a blender to mix the curd.
-Pop it into the microwave for 3-4 minutes to cook it effortlessly with no lumps or scorching.
-You won’t need a double boiler or a strainer.
-Be sure to try the orange and lime variations.
+Sneak Preview: Mix Fast Microwave Lemon Curd with an immersion blender, a food processor, or a blender to mix the curd.
+Cook it in your microwave oven–a double boiler is unnecessary.
+Don’t miss the orange and lime variations.

 Are you a citrus lover?
 Maybe you have citrus trees in your backyard and need to do something besides making juice with all those oranges, lemons, or limes.